Skip to main content

 • UCR number (if available)

-• House level data such as shipper + consignee in house BL (s) and their EORI if it has been assigned, place of acceptance, place of delivery, packaging, seal no., UN no. if DG, gross weight excl., container tare
+• House level data such as shipper + consignee in H BL's and their EORI if it has been assigned, place of acceptance, place of delivery, packaging, seal no., UN no. if DG, gross weight excl., container tare

 • Buyer/seller data if cargo destined to the EU